...

 That was the first time marathons came to me, even though for a completely different reason.

-Cardiac rehab I went through helped a lot.
+The cardiac rehab I went through helped a lot.
 I met a bunch of people with similar concerns and conditions, which meant a lot.

 During all these years, I managed to lose 155 pounds.